 140%Increase in companies disclosing to have flexible working hours over last 5 years

 Read on - Complete this form to open the full report

 The diversity and inclusion agenda has been elevated this year and we see particular acceleration in focus from the investment community.
 However, data shows us progress in some areas, and stalling in others, but what is clear is that the only way to change is through data.

 Covering 80% of global market cap is used in analysis

-undertaken to determine financial resilience of D&I focused portfolios
+Undertaken to determine financial resilience of diversity focused portfolios